Nilrudra1999/Understanding-DSA/notes/Linear_and_binary_search.md

 # Understanding Linear and Binary Search Algorithms

-Linear and Binary search are some of most basic searching algorithms used to look for data within in array like Data Structure.
+Linear and Binary search are some of most basic searching algorithms used to look for data within array like Data Structure.
 What exactly they are?
 How they are written in code?
 Why they are important? and Where they are best used? are the topics of this following note.

 ## Linear Search

-This is the most basic searching algorithm where an simple iterator increments through an array and we check each element's value against the value we are looking for.
-During the search if the value is found we return the index at which it was found, or if the value is not found then we return -1 or 0.<br>
+The most basic searching algorithm where an simple iterator increments through an array and we check each element's value against a target value.
+During the search if the value is found we return the index at which it was found, or if not then we return -1 or 0.<br>
 Linear searches don't require the array to be pre-sorted and they make use of the random access nature of an array.<br>
-The runtime of this algorithm is O(n) in Big-O Notation since the algorithm's loop run for the size of the array, which is (n).
+The runtime of this algorithm is O(n) since the algorithm's loop runs for the size of the array, which is (n).

 ```python
 def linear_search(arr, data):